Painting Tour with Maryanne Coutts

 Marrakech – Ait Ben Haddou – Skoura Oasis – Erg Chebbi Dunes – Nkob – Zagora

-Renowned Australian artist Maryanne Coutts will share her experience in responding to place through painting and drawing as we travel through the sublime landscape and environment that is Morocco.
+Renowned Australian artist Maryanne Coutts will share her experience in responding to place through painting and drawing as we travel through the sublime landscape and environment that is Morocco, in North Africa.

 Our journey begins in the ancient Imperial city of Marrakech and then takes a route over the High Atlas Mountains, through oasis valleys to the northern edge of the vast Sahara.
 The ancient geological phenomena that created this unique landscape is ever evident, taking us back through time to the formation of the planet.

 The resilience of the local inhabitants of Morocco and their connection to the land is immense.
 Their traditional life-style, unique culture and history that is deeply embedded with their environment, will provide an abundance of inspiration for painting!

 Traveling together we will have opportunities to work ‘en plein air’ in the landscape, both rural and urban, exploring the architectural and interior spaces and intricate details.
 At other times we can develop portrait studies featuring traditional Moroccan dress which is still widely worn.

 Experience the wonderful world of the indigenous Amazigh (Berber) people.
 Their warmth and good humour is immense and the insights into the Islamic world and Amazigh spirituality and contemporary life fascinating.

 Time is given to making art en route, working with watercolour, gouache and a range of drawing materials.
 We will explore the wealth and beauty of the Moroccan landscape and culture, interspersed with lively discussion, sharing ideas and evening reviews of the work in progress.

 ABOUT Dr Maryanne Coutts